 gʰ > g > k > x gh > g > k > kh

 gʷʰ > gʷ > kʷ > xʷ gwh > gw > kw > khw

 Grimm’s law’s import is that the established patterns of change that are shared by certain languages ought to mean that they come from a single root language which itself descended from en even older root language.

 As he unraveled these patterns, Grimm became a pioneer in the comparative method.
 Many mysteries were resolved.
-Now we not only know which language belong to which family, but also how close languages are to one another, based on sound changes.
+Now we not only know which language belongs to which family, but also how close languages are to one another, based on sound changes.
 A real piece of the puzzle was able to be found, and full the image was now being constructed from this single piece.